benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 1.md

 The device solves the **congestion control problem**.

 The **packet scheduling problem** asks the question: "how do we transmit packets when network resources are scarce?"
+Packet scheduling determines which packet to transmit over a constrained network link and when.

 It is related to the **buffer management problem**.

 #reliable_data_delivery
 #congestion_control
 #resource_allegation

+# Questions